hummingbot/hummingbot-site/docs/support-hummingbot.md

 ### What if I have a very old version of Hummingbot where the implementation code logic for the metadata tracking in the HTTP request does not exist?

+Follow the instructions in the **Hummingbot BrokerIDs** table.

+<a href="https://hummingbot-foundation.notion.site/04f67a05abe545bc9f076b99869cf7d1?v=4630a74538764b89a088b85518450061" target="_blank" class="md-button md-button--primary">:fontawesome-solid-table: Hummingbot BrokerIDs</a>

-Follow the instructions in the [**Hummingbot BrokerIDs**](https://hummingbot-foundation.notion.site/04f67a05abe545bc9f076b99869cf7d1?v=4630a74538764b89a088b85518450061) table.
-If it doesn’t work, please do not hesitate to reach out to us on the #developer-chat channel in Discord or email federico@hummingbot.org.
+If it doesn’t work, reach out to us on the #developer-chat channel in Discord or email federico@hummingbot.org.